Below is a succinct breakdown of the parameters used in the create-tx API endpoint. Detailed descriptions and usage examples are

 Estimation Only

 The create-tx endpoint is designed for both estimation and transaction construction.
-It can be safely called without specifying authority or
+It can be safely called without specifying

-is not yet available—for example, during early stages of interaction in a dApp.
-In such cases, the endpoint can still be used to suggest input or
+when a wallet address is not yet available—for example, during early stages of interaction in a dApp.
+In such cases, the endpoint

-Once the wallet address becomes available, the same create-tx request can be repeated with the necessary parameters to retrieve a full transaction
+Once the wallet address becomes available, the same create-tx request can be repeated with the necessary parameters to retrieve

-To maintain solver profitability and ensure the order remains valid upon submission, it is recommended to allow the API to compute a reasonable output
+To maintain solver profitability and ensure the order remains valid upon submission, it is recommended to allow the API to compute

 Additionally, orders should be submitted within 30 seconds of retrieving the transaction from the API.
-This expiration window helps ensure the order
+This expiration window

-remains profitable for solvers at the time of on-chain placement.
+helps ensure the order remains profitable for solvers at the time of on-chain placement.

 prependOperatingExpenses